-Directed by Jane Campion (‘The Piano’ (1993)), ‘The Portrait of a Lady’ is an adaptation of Henry James classic novel of the same name.
-It tells a story of a young, beautiful, free-thinking and intelligent young woman, Isabel Archer (Nicole Kidman) who comes to England from United States with her aunt, Mrs Touchett, to ‘explore the world’.
-While on her quest Miss Archer rejects the promising marriage proposals coming from a wealthy American tradesman, Caspar Goodwood (Viggo Mortensen), and immensely rich heir, Lord Warburton (Richard E. Grant), because she is devoted to the ideals of personal freedom and ceaseless pursuit of knowledge.
-With the help of her faithful but ill cousin Ralph Touchett (Martin Donovan) Isabel is made rich through her uncle’s will.
-With mountains of wealth to fall back on Isabel is then free to pursuit her dreams of independence through travel.
-However, when Isabel strikes up friendship with amiable and cultured Madame Merle (Barbara Hershey) she is far from suspecting that this acquaintance would lead to her unhappy marriage with an elusive middle aged art collector, Gilbert Osmond (John Malkovich).
+Directed by Jane Campion (‘The Piano’ (1993)), ‘The Portrait of a Lady’ is an adaptation of Henry James’s classic novel of the same name.
+It tells the story of a beautiful, free-thinking and intelligent young woman, Isabel Archer (Nicole Kidman) who arrives to England from the US with her aunt, Mrs. Touchett, to “see and explore the world”.
+While on her quest, Miss Archer rejects promising marriage proposals coming from a wealthy American tradesman, Caspar Goodwood (Viggo Mortensen), and an immensely rich heir, Lord Warburton (Richard E. Grant).
+Miss Archer takes these decisions because she is devoted to the ideals of personal freedom and a ceaseless pursuit of knowledge.Through the help of her faithful, but fragile cousin, Ralph (Martin Donovan), Isabel is made rich, and is then free to pursue her dreams of independence.
+However, when Isabel strikes up friendship with amiable and cultured Madame Merle (Barbara Hershey), she is far from suspecting that this acquaintance will lead to her unhappy marriage to an elusive, middle-aged art collector, Gilbert Osmond (John Malkovich).

-‘The Portrait of a Lady’ is a beautiful picture, which is nicely photographed and makes good use of location.
-The soundtrack of the film, e.g. outstanding pieces composed by Schubert, conveys subtlety and beauty.
-Nicole Kidman does a good job portraying Isabel Archer as an independent and free-spirited woman who is determined to lead a life which is quite unconventional for a woman at that time.
-Barbara Hershey gives a terrific performance as Madame Merle.
-She manages a very convincing portrayal of a kind and cultured woman who labours dark secrets, and was nominated for a Best Supporting Actress Academy Award 1997 for her role.
+‘The Portrait of a Lady’ is a beautiful picture: nicely photographed with a good use of locations.
+The film’s soundtrack, e.g. outstanding pieces composed by Schubert, conveys subtlety and beauty.
+Nicole Kidman performs well as Isabel Archer, a free-spirited woman who is determined to lead a life unconventional for a woman at that time.
+Barbara Hershey also gives a great performance as Madame Merle.
+She manages a very convincing portrayal of a kind and cultured woman who labours dark secrets, and was, in fact, nominated for a “Best Supporting Actress” Academy Award in 1997 for this role.